Table of contents

-As an example of a demo videos format of a Minimum Valuable Product, a Dropbox 3-minute video is a mentionable example.
+As an example of a demo video format of a Minimum Valuable Product, a Dropbox 3-minute video is a mentionable example.

 This format of showing a video of its features was a great interactive format of gaining funds and user feedback.